Use cases

 One Demand Graph.

 The Demand Graph isn't an outbound playbook for B2B SaaS — it's a runtime that adapts to whoever your buyer is and wherever they're publicly asking.
-Below: how Wavly plays out across the six ICPs we see most.
+Below: how Wavly plays out across the ICPs and motions we see most — including Product Behavior Intelligence.

 RedditHacker NewsStack ExchangeDev.toLobstersGitHubIndie HackersProduct HuntYouTubeX / TwitterRSSFirst-party feeds